pakshuang/ai-chat-survey/docs/tech-report-submission.md

 The model is also evaluated on content moderation, however, this is not done using sentence similarity checks, but a content moderation model by OpenAI is used to evaluate the responses instead.
 For more details, please refer to [evaluation.md](https://github.com/pakshuang/ai-chat-survey/blob/main/docs/evaluation.md) (Sentence-transformers/all-minilm-L6-V2 · hugging face).

 We found that GPT-4 passes all evaluation checks with an overall average performance of 93.24%.
 The model performs most poorly in deciding whether to end the interview, achieving scores of 85.72% and 88.02% for two evaluation tests in this domain.
 This is reflected in how the model occasionally ends interviews prematurely.
-This issue can be avoided in the future through the use of finetuning, where LLMs could be trained prior to deployment, and we foresee that a finetuned model would be able to replicate a human interviewer in controlling the flow of the interview.
+This issue can be avoided in the future through the use of fine-tuning, where LLMs could be trained prior to deployment, and we foresee that a fine-tuned model would be able to replicate a human interviewer in controlling the flow of the interview.

 ### Additional Enhancements